xportas/xportas/README.md

 # Hi, I'm Xabi 👋

-I'm a backend developer with some experience in languages like Python, Java, C#, JavaScript, TypeScript, PHP, HTML, CSS, Sass, frameworks such us .NET, Symfony, Bootstrap, Angular, and some relational database management systems like SQL Server, MySQL, and PostgreSQL.
+I'm a backend developer with experience in TODO...

 ## 🛠️ Skills and Tools